 Figure 1.
 Identification of assembly parts and locations

-The following guide is to instruct users in the fabrication of the NIST Assembly TaskBoard #4 (ATB4) “Wire Harness”.
 The parts purchased and tools used are meant to be common off-the-shelf items so that any user can fabricate the board at low cost.
 The wire colors used in the images are not necessarily the required colors for the harness, as long as there are 4 separate colors.

 Purchasing: